All Episodes

 Yes.

-Um, so you're aware of of law enforcement.
+So you're aware of law enforcement.

 Your Honor, I don't have that information.

-I'm from the civil division, if that if that helps, get me off the hook anyway.
+I'm from the civil division, if that helps.

-Well, let me tell you the answer to that is none, as best I can tell.
+Well, let me tell you, the answer to that is none, as best I can tell.

 Your Honor, I think the point is that because this is a question of foreign affairs, because this is an area where Congress has delegated authority to the president to make these determinations, it's the president that gets to make the determinations, and the court doesn't have authority to look behind those determinations.